zhengwanbo/ConvergedRAG/docs/references/python_api_reference.md

   - `"top_p"`, `float` Also known as “nucleus sampling”, this parameter sets a threshold to select a smaller set of words to sample from.
   - `"presence_penalty"`, `float` This discourages the model from repeating the same information by penalizing words that have appeared in the conversation.
   - `"frequency penalty"`, `float` Similar to presence penalty, this reduces the model’s tendency to repeat the same words.
-  - `"max_token"`, `int` The maximum length of the model's output, measured in the number of tokens (words or pieces of words).
-Defaults to `512`.
-If disabled, you lift the maximum token limit, allowing the model to determine the number of tokens in its responses.
 - `"prompt"` : Instructions for the LLM to follow.
   - `"similarity_threshold"`: `float` RAGFlow employs either a combination of weighted keyword similarity and weighted vector cosine similarity, or a combination of weighted keyword similarity and weighted rerank score during retrieval.
 This argument sets the threshold for similarities between the user query and chunks.
 If a similarity score falls below this threshold, the corresponding chunk will be excluded from the results.
 The default value is `0.2`.
   - `"keywords_similarity_weight"`: `float` This argument sets the weight of keyword similarity in the hybrid similarity score with vector cosine similarity or reranking model similarity.
 By adjusting this weight, you can control the influence of keyword similarity in relation to other similarity measures.
 The default value is `0.7`.